Stanford Law School: Clinics and centers

-Stanford Center for Legal Informatics, often known simply as CodeX, this research center at Stanford University is focused on the application of technology to law, and is jointly operated by Stanford Law School and Stanford University School of Engineering.
+The Stanford Center for Legal Informatics, often known simply as CodeX, is a research center at Stanford University focused on the application of technology to law and is jointly operated by Stanford Law School and Stanford University School of Engineering.

 Launched in 2013, Stanford's Law and Policy Lab provides further opportunities for experiential learning.
 The Policy Lab allows second- and third-year students to enroll in faculty-supervised policy practicums, where students work in small teams to conduct policy research and analysis for real-world clients.
 Topics have ranged from wildlife trafficking to prison realignment to copyright reform, and prior clients include California Attorney General Kamala Harris, Governor of California Jerry Brown, the California Law Revision Commission, the U.S. Copyright Office, the U.S. Department of Energy, the U.S. Department of the Treasury, and the White House Office of Management and Budget.

 Publications

 Outside of the classroom, Stanford Law students run over fifty student organizations and publish seven legal journals.
 The most influential journal is the Stanford Law Review, which has been ranked as the top law review by the Washington & Lee Law Review Rankings in both 2013 and 2014.
 Advocacy skills are tested in the Marion Rice Kirkwood Moot Court competition.